 No to 20 ingredients used in conventional cosmetics because Labno follows the precepts of a best-selling book in Korea, 한국 화장품의 비밀 (roughly “the secret of Korean cosmetics”) (I don’t think a translated version is available, I couldn’t find one).

 No also to all the ingredients that the American organism Environmental Working Group (EWG) stated as “moderate to high hazard” and recommend against using.

 Fortunately, there are still ingredients left in their formulas and the brand favors natural extracts but also conventional scientific ingredients, especially if they’re known to be effective and innovative.

 Cicaloe is their range for sensitive skins, and it uses the benefits of Centella Asiatica, here in high concentrations (it’s often the first ingredient in the list).

-The is a mineral sunscreen (it contains titanium dioxide as a UV filter).
 It’s also based on Centella Asiatica and Madecassoside (more info here).